chenxinye/mhodlr/README.md

 Examples
 -----------

+Users may need to be familiar with the precision class if mixed precision routine is needed, we refer to [precisions](https://github.com/chenxinye/mhodlr/blob/main/docs/source/precision.rst) for definitions.

 After the software has been downloaded, one can try this simple example to verify its functionality:
 ```matlab
 A = spdiags(ones(n, 1) * [2 8 -1],  -1:1, n, n); % generate test matrix